udevbe/greenfield/README.md

 ## Launching applications

- Applications are linked to the logged in user.
+ Applications are linked to the Greenfield account of a user.
 There are currently 3 demo applications available.

   - Remote Gtk3 demo: A native remote application, requires the `gtk3-demo` application to be natively available.
   - Simple Web GL: A web application, demonstrating the use of offscreen webgl.
 Source code available in `demo-web-clients/simple-web-gl`